P0016

 - Expensive head work from deferred timing correction

-- 1 Read cam/crank correlation with scan tool at idle and off idle
+- 1 Read cam/crank correlation with a scan tool at idle and off idle

 - 2 Inspect chain rattle, belt marks, or VVT operation